HS Week Without Walls

 - Be pushed beyond their comfort zones, being aware that some of the journey will be difficult, requiring self-knowledge and fortitude.

 - To reflect through meaningful self-examination and discussion on their experiences and accomplishments, enabling them to grow and develop their intellect and be engaged, lifelong learners.

-All companies and providers we work with have been given thorough instructions to provide safe and meaningful experiences for Nido students, providing a range of difficulty.
+All companies and providers have been given thorough instructions to provide safe and meaningful experiences for Nido students, providing a range of difficulty.
 Proper risk management plans and insurance are in place to ensure the utmost care, safety, and security for all participants.
 When appropriate, accompanying staff and guides will have intensive First Aid and risk management training.
 Program staff will be in communication with Nido representatives to provide updates as needed.

 WWW trips do have additional costs not included in the annual tuition and fees, but the School offers a wide variety of trips, including local programs in Santiago, so that families may select those programs that fit both a student's interests and a family's budget.